natesilva/p-ratelimit/README.md

 ## Redis

-You can optionally use Redis to coordinate a rate limit among a pool of servers.
+You can use Redis to coordinate a rate limit among a pool of servers.

 ```javascript
 const { pRateLimit, RedisQuotaManager } = require('p-ratelimit');